Skip to main content

 The resulting paragraph looks something like this --

 This simple exercise essentially forces students to elaborate and say more about the topic they are discussing.
-It requires them to go back to the text and search for more relevant evidence to support their claim, and of course, once they've found it, they must think of something novel and relevant to say about it.
+It requires them to go back to the text or their research and uncover more evidence to support their claim, and of course, once they've found it, they must think of something novel and relevant to say about it.

 Here is the new paragraph construction in an MLA-formatted preview --

 So the first stage of constructing the power paragraph simply requires integrating two simple paragraphs into a single, beefed-up paragraph.
 Of course, students can mix the sequencing up; they can stack two sections of evidence back-to-back and then provide the explanation/analysis piece, or they might lead the sequence with analysis and follow that with evidence.
-One thing I like about essaypop’s functionality is that students can move the frames around and experiment with different effects such movement has on the writing.
+One thing I like about essaypop’s functionality is that students can move the frames around and experiment with different effects the relocation of rhetorical components has on the writing.

 Adding an Intro and an Outro

 So is the power paragraph finished?
 Not quite.
 To consistently do well on the kinds of writing required on end-of-year exams, students need to demonstrate a little more.
 I tell my students that by accomplishing the stacking that we've described, they've already done most of the hard work; they've shown that they can express themselves coherently and think critically about a focused idea.
-However, to give the piece of writing a more finished and sophisticated feel, they need to attach what we call an intro and an outro to the writing.
+They've demonstrated that they can find relevant evidence and incorporate it into their writing.
+However, to give the piece of writing a more finished and sophisticated feel, they should attach what we call an intro and an outro to the writing.
 So what are these components?

 The intro (sometimes called the hook) is simply a section of writing that leads into the main idea of the paragraph in a conversational manner that contextualizes the topic.
 The hook prepares the reader to consider what is coming.
 Sometimes it's designed to engage or provoke a reaction; sometimes it provides the reader with critical background information so that the rest of the writing will make sense.
 The hook also shows that the writer is comfortable and confident with the subject matter, and even eager to grapple with the prompt.